oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update1.md

                 configMap: sample-domain1-wdt-config-map
           ```

-      - Apply your changed domain resource:
+      - Apply your changed Domain YAML file:

         > **Note**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, then you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+If so, then you need to put the Domain YAML file's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/simple/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

         ```
         $ kubectl apply -f /tmp/mii-sample/mii-update1.yaml
         ```

-    - Option 2: Use the updated domain resource file that is supplied with the sample:
+    - Option 2: Use the updated Domain YAML file that is supplied with the sample:

         > **Note**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, then you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+If so, then you need to put the Domain YAML file's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/simple/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

         ```
         $ kubectl apply -f /tmp/miisample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml